Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 I'll have a crack at this.

-Ignored him and he flew too close to the sun, the wax melt,
+He ignored him, and he flew too close to the sun, the wax melt,

-and son of Daedalus, Icarus, gone.
+and son of deadalus, Icarus, gone.

-And similar stories are apparently found across Europe,
+And similar stories are apparently.

-India, and in China as well.
+found across Europe, India and in China as well.

-In terms of mythology?
+In terms of mythology.

 Mythology, yeah.